From Repression to Prevention and Social Integration: Towards a Decisive Reform of Bulgaria''s Criminal Policies and Criminal Code

 Summary of project results

-The main goal of the project was to aid a decisive reform of security policies and upgrade the relevant institutions towards a modern type of risk assessment and preventive action.
+The main goal of the project was to drive a decisive reform in security policies and enhance the capacity of relevant institutions by introducing a modern approach to risk assessment and preventive action.

 Information on the projects funded by the EEA and Norway Grants is provided by the Programme and Fund Operators in the Beneficiary States, who are responsible for the completeness and accuracy of this information.